tsg/langchain-xata-example/README.md

 # Langchain.js with Xata example

-Boilerplate to get started quickly with the [Langchain Typescript SDK](https://github.com/hwchase17/langchainjs) and [Xata](https://xata.io), based on https://github.com/domeccleston/langchain-ts-starter.
+Boilerplate to get started quickly with the [Langchain Typescript SDK](https://github.com/hwchase17/langchainjs) and [Xata](https://xata.io), based on [langchain-ts-starter](https://github.com/domeccleston/langchain-ts-starter).

+The example code implements a Conversational Questions and Answer chain based on data stored in Xata.
+The example uses Xata both as a vector store and as a memory store for the chat.

 # How to use